slitt987/CS498-CCA-Team_Project/collection/readme.md

 Assumed you have configured AWS CLI using
 `aws configure`

-Your IAM role will need privilages to EC2 across zones.
+Your IAM role will need privileges to EC2 across zones.
 If you use a root or admin account this is fine or you can use this policy
 ```
 {
     "Version": "2012-10-17",